scytherswings/Plex-Board/README.md

 ##### Ubuntu 16.04 LTS

 These instructions have been tested on a fresh install of Ubuntu 16.04 using bash as of 4/7/2017.
-Other operating systems will probably work, but for now I'm only going to write instructions for Ubuntu.

 1. `sudo apt-get update && sudo apt-get install git bundler nodejs curl -y;`